uhppoted/uhppoted-breakout/README.md

 Breakout board for the UHPPOTE TCP/IP Wiegand 26 access controllers.

 The breakout board substitutes the removable CPU board with a hackable board that:
-- exposes the interface connector pins as a pair of standard 2.54mm (0.1") headers
+- Exposes the interface connector pins as a pair of standard 2.54mm (0.1") headers
-- serialises card swipes and I/O events out to an SPI interface
+- Serialises card swipes and I/O events out to an SPI interface
-- has mounting holes for a RaspberryPi ZeroW
+- Has mounting holes for a RaspberryPi ZeroW
-- includes an onboard RTC
+- Includes an onboard RTC

 ## Raison d'être